Biased Federated Learning under Wireless Heterogeneity: System Model and Wireless FL

 where $\mathbf{\chi}^A_{m,t}$ is the OTA transmission indicator, defined as

-Here, $E_s$ is the maximum average energy per sample constraint, and $G_\text{max}$ is an upper bound on $\Vert\boldsymbol{g}_{m,t}\Vert$ (see Assumption \ref{ass:bounded_loss_grad}).
+Here $G_\text{max}$ is an upper bound on $\Vert\boldsymbol{g}_{m,t}\Vert$ (see Assumption~\ref{ass:bounded_loss_grad}), ensuring \(\|\mathbf{x}_{m,t}\|^2/d \le E_s\).
 Note that a device does not participate in round $t$ if $\vert h_{m,t}\vert < \frac{G_\text{max} \gamma_m}{\sqrt{d E_s}}$.
-This transmission decision can be performed in a decentralized fashion using local instantaneous CSI $h_{m,t}$, acquired with minimal overhead via a downlink pilot broadcast by the PS at the start of each FL round, assuming channel reciprocity \cite{FL_d2d}.
-Unlike existing works focusing on homogeneous wireless environments, which either use the same pre-scaler or the same transmission threshold for each device, our model allows for different pre-scalers and transmission thresholds.
-The parameters $\{\gamma_m\}$ remain fixed throughout the learning procedure and are optimized in \secref{OTA_FL_optimization_design}.
-With this design, the PS estimates the global gradient \eqref{Gradagg} as
+Notably, the participation rule is decentralized, requiring only local instantaneous CSI \(h_{m,t}\), which can be obtained via a downlink pilot under channel reciprocity \cite{FL_d2d}. \addb{Unlike homogeneous OTA-FL designs that use a common pre-scaler or a common threshold, our scheme allows device-specific pre-scalers $\{\gamma_m\}$ and hence device-specific thresholds $\{\frac{G_\text{max} \gamma_m}{\sqrt{d E_s}}\}$, tailored to their specific average path loss conditions $\Lambda_m$.
+Importantly, these are not a fixed heuristic: pre-scalers (and thus the thresholds) are optimized \emph{once offline} (Sec.\ref{OTA_FL_optimization_design}) using only statistical CSI, then held time-invariant during training while \(\chi^A_{m,t}\) adapts online to the instantaneous channel.} With this design, the PS estimates the stochastic global gradient \eqref{Gradagg} as